Yushu/ff-analytics-ws/README.md

 **Visualization using Amazon Quicksight**

-19. Setting up the dataset in QuickSight and pulling in the KMeans prediction
-20. Go to Quickight,You need the QuickSight Enterprise Edition to complete the following steps.
-For more information, see How do I create an Amazon QuickSight Enterprise edition account?
+19. On console search for Quickight and choose to go to Quicksight console.
+Quicksight account needs to be set up with account ID , mail address for the account and the admin for the account.
+In the account options, choose QuickSight Enterprise Edition to complete the following steps in this lab.
+For more information, see [How do I create an Amazon QuickSight Enterprise edition account?](https://aws.amazon.com/premiumsupport/knowledge-center/quicksight-enterprise-account/)
-After you log in to QuickSight, select the same Region that you launched Amazon SageMaker.
+Choose the same Region that you launched Amazon SageMaker.
-Choose Manage QuickSight->Choose Security & permissions->Choose Add or remove->Select Amazon S3->Choose Select S3 buckets.
+Choose Manage QuickSight -> Choose Security & permissions -> Choose Add or remove -> Select Amazon S3 -> Choose Select S3 buckets.
 ![image](https://user-images.githubusercontent.com/73990292/143077372-90ac34c1-5ea9-4c13-a5ca-a126ae1f2bd7.png)

-21. Select Amazon SageMaker.Choose Update.
-To return to the QuickSight console, choose the QuickSight
-22. On the QuickSight console, choose Manage Data.Choose New Dataset.Choose S3.
+20. Create a dataset in QuickSight with s3 as source : On the QuickSight console, choose Dataset and select 'New Dataset'.Choose S3.
 ![image](https://user-images.githubusercontent.com/73990292/143077622-34bf4dc4-db3b-428b-abe0-076066316a0b.png)

 Using a text editor, create a manifest file (e.g. manifest.json) on local with the following content (replace <bucket_name> and <prefix> with location coordinates for the CSV)